smileyface12349/old-fashioned-orcs/README.md

 ## Installation

-If you want to play the our game, simply download the package you need from [the latest release](https://github.com/smileyface12349/old-fashioned-orcs/releases/latest), then run the executable.
+If you want to play our game, simply download the package you need from [the latest release](https://github.com/smileyface12349/old-fashioned-orcs/releases/latest), then run the executable.
 (Internet connection required to start the game.)

 For a manual installation :